Yunxiang-Li/Unity3D_A-Simple-3D-Platform-Game-Demo/README.md

 ## Background

-This is a very simple 3D platform game made by Unity3D Engine according to the [Jimmy vegas Unity Tutorials](https://jvunity.weebly.com/).
+This is a very simple 3D platform game demo made by Unity3D Engine according to the [Jimmy vegas Unity Tutorials](https://jvunity.weebly.com/).

 In this game demo, user needs to go from the start position to the end position.
 User can control the character(Unity Chan in this game) walking and running by pressing (holding) **W, A, S, D** buttons or **arrow** buttons, jumping by pressing **E** button.